-Appaloosa is well familiar for western competition( reining, cutting, roping), O-Mok-See sports (Barrel racing and pole bending) and English disciplines (eventing, fox hunting and show jumping)
+Appaloosa is well familiar for western competition( reining, cutting, roping), O-Mok-See sports (Barrel racing and pole bending), and English disciplines (eventing, fox hunting, and show jumping)

 7. Race Horse Breeds: Andalusian

-Andalusian is intelligent, docile and calm horses that’s why widely used in school riding.
-They are excellent western event horses, cattle events and working ranch horses and all English events( hunter, pleasure, and dressage).
+Andalusian is intelligent, docile, and calm horses that’s why widely used in school riding.
+They are excellent western event horses, cattle events, and working ranch horses, and all English events( hunter, pleasure, and dressage).

-Due to easy trainability, athletism and recent performance in Olympic, Andalusian is the original dressage horse.
+Due to easy trainability, athletism, and recent performance in Olympic, Andalusian is the original dressage horse.
 You may bet in a racehorse for Andalusian very confidently and without any doubt.

 8. Race Horse Breeds: American Miniature Horse

-American Miniature Horses are very well known horses found in Europe and America which named due to their sizes.
+American Miniature Horses are very well-known horses found in Europe and America which named due to their sizes.
 The average height from 36 to 39 inches with various colors and coat patterns.
 American Miniature horse has very lengthy and angled shoulders, long and flexible neck, well-formed forearms, wide-set eyes, large nostrils, pointed ears, and a well muscular developed body.

 9. Race Horse Breeds: Akhal Teke

 Akhal Teke horse is a very confident and quick learner.
 They are gentle, developed strong bondage with the rider, very sensitive and that’s how to make them “one rider horse”.
 Akhal Teke is a generally well-known riding horse and frequently used in racing horses.
-Akhal Teke horses used around the world have performed well dressage, showjumping, eventing and the famous racehorse in Russia and Turkmenistan.
+Akhal Teke horses used around the world have performed well in dressage, showjumping, eventing, and the famous racehorse in Russia and Turkmenistan.

 10. Race Horse Breeds: Black Forest Horse